-- 23. Internal audit is provided by Orkney Islands Council Internal Audit section overseen by a Chief Internal Auditor.
-As part of our planning process we carry out an annual assessment of the internal audit function to ensure that it operates in accordance with Public Sector Internal Audit Standards (PSIAS). - 24.
-We carried out an early assessment of the internal audit function and concluded that it has sound documentation standards and reporting procedures in place and complies with the main requirements of the Public Sector Internal Audit Standards (PSIAS).
+25. Internal audit is provided by Orkney Islands Council Internal Audit section overseen by a Chief Internal Auditor.
+As part of our planning process we carry out an annual assessment of the internal audit function to ensure that it operates in accordance with the main requirements of the Public Sector Internal Audit Standards (PSIAS).
+ISA 610 requires an assessment on whether the work of the internal audit function can be used for the purposes of external audit.
+This includes: